Real estate investing has many benefits. You can make money through rental income or profits generated from the sale of your real estate.

 See Related: Best Real Estate Investing Business Plan Templates

-The population and economic growth of Texas make it an excellent choice for buying investment property.
+Texas’s population and economic growth make it an excellent choice for buying investment property.
 Its population has grown steadily for several years; indeed, it is the sixth fastest-growing state.

 Its gross state product of $1.9tn represents a growth of 2.4 percent annually.
 The number of businesses in the state has grown about 3.3 percent annually over the past few years, and employment has grown about 2 percent annually.